We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 All she needs to know is this is what the boss wants done.

-Same thing here with this VA business.
+Same thing here with his VA business.

 But there's another reason why Obama would not want the VA problems to come out in the media or anywhere else.

-And he can't let, while all that's going on, a scandal at the VA Which illustrates how poorly the government is running the health care system for veterans come out.
+And he can't let, while all that's going on, a scandal at the VA, which illustrates how poorly the government is running the health care system for veterans come out.

 That would undercut the entire Obamacare effort.

-Plausible deniability, I'll act like I'm mad, and I'll get to the bottom of it, and everybody will love me because they will think that I care.
+And lo and behold, the way we'll deal with it is I'll act like I didn't know, plausible deniability, I'll act like I'm mad, and I'll get to the bottom of it, and everybody will love me because they will think that I care.

-And who knows, they might even think that people didn't tell me.
+They might even think that people didn't tell me.

-Might even feel sorry for me that I'm trying to do the best for everybody here, and something's gone wrong, and I'm the CEO, and they just didn't tell me.
+I'm trying to do the best for everybody here and something's gone wrong and I'm the CEO and they just didn't tell me.

 Rely on that.